ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

 /// utxos must contain the utxos of every input in the transaction,
 /// including UTXOs created by earlier transactions in this block. pub fn value_balance(&self, utxos: &HashMap<transparent::OutPoint, Utxo>) -> Result<ValueBalance<NegativeAllowed>, Err> {
+    ..
+    // As soon as we have the value balance for all the pools
+    // check the remaining transaction value consensus rule: value_balance.remaining_transaction_value()?;

+    Ok(value_balance);
 }
 ```